Issue:

 The Arc New York, along with thousands of other developmental disabilities providers and advocates across the state and nation will vigilantly defend the Medicaid program from any actions in Albany and Washington that seek to reduce Medicaid funding.

-We call on Congress and New York state to:
+We call on Congress and New York state to support:

-- Increase the FMAP for New York state by 10 percentage points.
-This is in line with the proposal advanced through the Better Care Better Jobs Act.
-(R. 547/S. 100)
+- Increasing the FMAP for New York state HCBS by 10 percentage points.

-- Reintroduce R.761 (117th Congress), which would end consideration of a spouse’s income and assets and disregard marital status for SSI recipients with intellectual and developmental disabilities.
+- End consideration of a spouse’s income and assets and disregard marital status for SSI recipients with intellectual and developmental disabilities.
 Currently, SSI is reduced by 25% for a married couple, which is termed a “marriage penalty

 - Improve access to HCBS by increasing direct care worker pay and benefits;

-- Decrease the number of people on waiting lists for HCBS (currently over 650,000 nationally); and
+- Decrease the number of people on waiting lists for HCBS, currently over 650,000 nationally, and approximately 5,500 in NYS; and

 - Pay for assistive technologies, staffing, and other costs that facilitate community integration.